2018 NB High School Programming Competition

 - UNB Recruitment

-- UNB VP Saint John: Members of the top 3 teams get $1000, $500 and $250, respectively, toward BScCS first year at UNB Saint John (fall 2018 or fall 2019).
-All contestants receive $100 towards first year (Fall 2018 or Fall 2019) at UNB Saint John in any 4-year programme offered by the Faculty of Science, Applied Science and Engineering.
+- UNB VP Saint John: Members of the top 3 teams get $1000, $500 and $250, respectively, toward BScCS first year at UNB Saint John (year of entrance may be restricted).
+All contestants receive $100 towards first year (year of entrance may be restricted) at UNB Saint John in any 4-year programme offered by the Faculty of Science, Applied Science and Engineering.

 These rules and procedures may be modified and/or extended right up to the time of the competition.